Nathan-Franck/Designing-Games-for-Negative-Latency/README.md

 ## It's Already In Your Games!

 I'm gonna go ahead and broaden the definition of Negative Latency beyond what Google describes and have some fun with it.
-In my definition, negative latency is any game mechanic where-in the game responds faster to your inputs than would have been realistic in a true simulation.
+In my definition, 'Negative Latency' is any game mechanic where-in the game responds faster to your inputs than would have been realistic in a true simulation.
 Let's go through some genres:

 * Fighting